The White House has made a proclamation restricting the issuance of non-immigrant work visas (H1B) across the board, purportedly to clamp down on American jobs going to foreign workers, a consistent policy priority of the Donald Trump administration.

 # The proclamation will enter into force on June 24 and be applicable until the end of the calendar year, which notably includes the November 3 presidential election.

-# It is intended as a follow-on order reducing the number of foreigners entering the U.S., as it comes on the back of the 60-day halt in legal migration that began on April 23.
+# It is intended as a follow-on order to reduce the number of foreigners entering the U.S., as it comes on the back of the 60-day halt in legal migration that began on April 23.

 # The latest restrictions will not apply to visa-holders who are already within the U.S., or those who are outside it and have already been issued valid visas.